All Episodes

 He thinks it might be in Florida.

-He has very almost no understanding of the United States or the U.S. government or the Constitution or the Bible or Christianity.
+He has very, almost no understanding of the United States or the U.S. government or the Constitution or the Bible or Christianity.

-He he is childlike uh in his stop the tape.
+He is childlike in his tape.

 Sounds like he went through the American public school system.

-In an oddly 18th-century way, you know.
+In an oddly 18th century way, you know.

 This guy can't keep his story straight.